-^{} The address for the Portfolio's disinterested Directors is c/o AllianceBernstein L.P., Attention: Legal & Compliance Department- Mutual Fund Legal, 1345 Avenue of the Americas, New York, NY 10105.
+^{} The address for each of the Fund's disinterested Directors is c/o AllianceBernstein L.P., Attention: Legal and Compliance Department-Mutual Fund Legal, 1345 Avenue of the Americas, New York, NY 10105.

 ^{} There is no stated term of office for the Fund's Directors.